Best Android Antivirus 2023: Our TOP 5 Antivirus-Scanners

 AV-Test evaluates software according to four categories.
 These are:

 Turning to performance, AV-Test bases this on three different factors: How much battery life the program uses, whether the program slows the device during routine usage, and finally, what sort of burden it places on network resources.
-Unfortunately, AV-Test doesn't provide further information on how it measures each of these.
+Unfortunately, AV-Test doesn't provide further information on how it measures each of these aspects.

 - Application control (i.e. app lock)